Mtshabezi Mission

 Mtshabezi Mission is a village in Gwanda District of Matabeleland South province in southern Zimbabwe.

-At Mtshabezi Mission there is a hospital and a high school that frequently obtains the best school leaving exam results in Zimbabwe.
-A university is planned for the site.
+Mtshabezi Mission is one of the Brethren In Christ Church in Zimbabwe owned missions.
+The mission has a hospital and a high school that frequently obtains the best school leaving exam results in Zimbabwe.
+A university is planned for the site not forgetting bible college and a farm.